 - Bloodwork for you and your husband/partner for Infectious Disease testing

 A letter certifying your medical status will be sent to the Intended Parents’ IVF doctor.

 IMPORTANT: We cannot proceed past this point until all Clearances and Medical Exams are completed.

 The IVF clinic will go over in detail with you the medications that will need to be taken.
 Once you start the medications, the clinic will most likely want to perform ultrasounds and bloodwork to monitor the progression of your uterus.
 It is important to note that with this type of surrogacy, Gestational Surrogacy, the eggs to be used will not be your own, but come from either the intended mother or an egg donor.
 Once the eggs are retrieved and fertilized with the husband’s sperm, the embryos will be grown for 3-5 days.
 You will be notified by the physician’s office as to the day and time of the embryo transfer.

 The process of replacing is quite simple – you will be placed in stirrups, and a small catheter will be inserted into your uterus through the vagina.
 The procedure is generally pain-free.

-You will visit the treating Ob/gyn routinely, and maybe even more than with a natural pregnancy.
-We will be in constant contact with you, assuring that you are doing well.
+You will visit the treating Ob/GYN routinely, and maybe even more than with a natural pregnancy.
+We will be in constant contact with you, assuring you that you are doing well.
 We also encourage frequent communication between you and the soon-to-be new parents so that they can share in the miracle of their child.
 Towards the end of your pregnancy, we will refer you to a doula that will help develop the birth plan.